ComcastSamples/wc-toast/README.md

 # Introduction to Web Components via a Toast

-## Step 3
+## Step 4

-In Step 3 we're going to make the toast work.
+In Step 4 we're going to add a duration attribute to auto close the toast after duration.
+Refer [Custom Elements v1: Reusable Web Components](https://developers.google.com/web/fundamentals/web-components/customelements) for how to work attributes.

-1. Add an open method which sets className to `open`
+1. Observe the attribute duration
-2. Create a close method which sets className to `close`
+2. Create `attributeChangedCallback` function to set `this.duration` to the attribute value
-3. Add a div.close(X) with click handler to call the close method.
+3. Update `open` function to setTimeout to call close using duration if duration is set

 ### Questions?